 In just one season the effects of Amanda Hubbard’s first year on the Capital University volleyball program are apparent from its win total to its culture.
-Hubbard, the seventh head coach in Capital history, is set to embark on year two of the reformation of Crusaders Volleyball.
+Hubbard, the seventh head coach in Capital history, is set to embark on year three of the reformation of Crusaders Volleyball.

 "I bring a fire and a passion with me.
 I feel so privileged every day to not just be a volleyball coach, but to have the opportunity to impact and empower our young female student-athletes.
 My experience and philosophy as a player and coach will make the off-season training successful and prepare the team for a new mentality heading into the 2017 season."